narfdotpl/narf.pl/content/cv.md

 I usually have a programming-related side project.
 I recently released a futuristic iPad game called [Glitchy Checkers](http://GlitchyCheckers.com), written in Swift and SpriteKit.

+I also have a [blog](http://narf.pl/posts), where I write about development- and tech-related topics.

 ## Software Developer at Macoscope &middot; 2014–2015